URGENT: We're ready to fight for the Bay—are you?

 The Hazards

 Trash in the water poses a hazard for swimmers and surfers.
-And for wildlife, trash is a matter of life and death.
+For wildlife, trash is a matter of life and death.
 Fish and birds can mistake plastic and other debris for food, or get tangled up in large rafts of trash.
-And plastic trash litters the Bay, as well as creeks, shorelines, and neighborhoods—and it will take generations to break down—if it ever breaks down.
+Plastic trash litters the Bay, as well as creeks, shorelines, and neighborhoods.
+It will take generations to break down, if it ever does.

-Pesticides, fertilizers, and other pollutants like heavy metals and oil and grease are also known to have a harmful impact on fish and wildlife hindering their growth, brain health, and reproductive development.
+Pesticides, fertilizers, and other pollutants like heavy metals, oil, and grease are also known to have a harmful affect on fish and wildlife, hindering their growth, brain health, and reproductive development.

 Recently, a compound found in car tires, known as 6PPD, has been found to wash off city roads and make salmon sick in waterways along the West Coast.